shadowfoil/DisplayPlatform/README.md

 4. Using 2mm hex driver, remove the single set screw from each arm.

 ### Assembly:
-1. Once the glue has dried on the acrylic posts gently thread the wires down through the upper portion of the arm assembly.
+1. Once the glue has dried on the resin posts gently thread the wires down through the upper portion of the arm assembly.
 This may take some gentle finangling to get the wires to thread out the center hole in the bottom of the upper arm.
 Tweezers can be helpful at this step.
 2. Next, carefully thread the wire ends through the center of the lower half of the arm assembly so that it extends into the area shared with the center piece.
 3. Re-insert the screws for the arm assembly removed during disassembly.
 The arm angle can be adjusted before tightening screws as desired.
-4. If using connectors solder them to the LED wire leads, if hardwiring you can solder the wires directly to the GND and OUT pads of the PCB.
+4. If using connectors solder them to the LED wire leads; if hardwiring you can solder the wires directly to the GND and OUT pads of the PCB.
 5. Gently break the touch rails off the main PCB.

     ![image](./images/2025-02-21-142708_002.jpg)